getsentry/sentry-docs/docs/clientdev/attributes.rst

 .. describe:: fingerprint

-    An array of strings used to dictate the deduplicating for this event.
+    An array of strings used to dictate the deduplication of this event.

     A value of ``{{ default }}`` will be replaced with the built-in behavior, thus allowing you to extend it, or completely replace it.